At a Glance

 - Promoting a positive, inclusive workplace culture.

-You will have experience of working in an HR role and will be self-sufficient with an ability to work collaboratively with a wide range of stakeholders including Trade Unions.
-Your approach will be people centric, and you will demonstrate a can-do attitude.
-To be successful in this role you will:
+You will have experience of working in an HR role and will be self‑sufficient with an ability to work collaboratively with a wide range of stakeholders including Trade Unions.
+Your approach will be people centric, and you will demonstrate a can‑do attitude.

-- Be CIPD qualified (minimum Level 5) or have equivalent HR experience, with a strong understanding of employment law and how it applies to investigations and employee relations
+- Be CIPD qualified (minimum Level 5) or have equivalent HR experience, with a strong understanding of employment law and how it applies to investigations and employee relations.

-- Have experience conducting or reviewing workplace investigations, providing robust advice on complex cases, and writing clear, concise reports that support sound decision-making
+- Have experience conducting or reviewing workplace investigations, providing robust advice on complex cases, and writing clear, concise reports that support sound decision‑making.

 - Have a naturally curious mind with great verbal and written communication skills.
-As well as analytical with good judgement and excellent attention to detail
+As well as analytical with good judgement and excellent attention to detail.

 - Need to be highly organised, able to manage a varied workload, and willing to work flexibly, including occasional evenings or weekends, and travel to NCHA sites when needed.